Aloonytunes/FTCTeleOpWithCommandsExample/README.md

-# Road Runner Quickstart
+# FTCLib-Roadrunner Quickstart

-An example FTC project using [Road Runner](https://github.com/acmerobotics/road-runner). **Note:** Road Runner is in alpha and many of its APIs are incubating.
+An example FTC project using [Road Runner](https://github.com/acmerobotics/road-runner) and [FTCLib](https://github.com/FTCLib/FTCLib).

 ## Installation

-For more detailed instructions on getting Road Runner setup in your own project, see the [Road Runner README](https://github.com/acmerobotics/road-runner#core).
+For more detailed instructions on getting Road Runner setup in your own project, see the [Road Runner README](https://github.com/acmerobotics/road-runner#core) or [LearnRoadRunner](https://learnroadrunner.com/).

-1. Download or clone this repo with `git clone https://github.com/acmerobotics/road-runner-quickstart`.
+1. Download or clone this repo with `git clone https://github.com/8872/ftclib-roadrunner-quickstart/`.

 1. Open the project in Android Studio and build `TeamCode` like any other `ftc_app` project.